cosmos/sdk-tutorials/ida-customizations/ida-course/LPs/week-0/index.md

 _**Technical terms**_

 * Review some technical terms essential when developing in Cosmos like LCD, RPC, Protobuf, gRPC, and Amino.

+_**Docker intro**

+* Get an introduction to Docker and explore how to use it.
+The main tutorials to come will also rely on using Docker.

 </HighlightBox>

 <HighlightBox type="info">

-All other Academy chapters will be displayed on this page starting **September 15th**.
+All other Academy chapters will be displayed on this page starting **December 1st**.

 </HighlightBox>